221810306002/aging-in-place-readiness-index/README.md

 access, food security, and caregiver proximity into a single 0–100 composite score — and identifies which counties are at greatest risk.

-> Built as a weekend-scale portfolio project showcasing SQL, Python,
+> Built as a portfolio project showcasing SQL, Python,
 > scikit-learn, and Tableau/Power BI skills on a socially meaningful
 > healthcare problem.